‘Jones is actually rather a good Harpagon’

-Sean Foley (The Painkiller) is set to direct Griff Rhys Jones in an adaptation of Molière’s classic comedy The Miser at London’s Garrick Theatre.
+Sean Foley (The Painkiller) directs Griff Rhys Jones and Lee Mack in an adaptation of Molière’s classic comedy The Miser at London’s Garrick Theatre.
 Adapted by Foley and Phil Porter, The Miser is the rip-roaring comedy from one of France’s greatest dramatists.
-A major revival that is set to rock the West End, The Miser will begin previews on March 1st, with an official opening on March 13th 2017.
+A major revival that is sure to rock the West End, The Miser begins previews on March 1st, with an official opening on March 13th 2017.

-Setting his sights on rich spouses for his children, he struggles when his children’s true feelings are revealed.
+Setting his sights on rich spouses for his children, he struggles when their true feelings about his skinflint nature are revealed.
 But what will prevail?
-Will it be the love of his money or his children?
-Passions and purse-strings go head to head in this perfectly poignant comedy, starring Rhys Jones as the skinflint Harpagon.
+Will it be the love for his money or for his children?
+Passions and purse-strings go head to head in this perfectly poignant comedy, starring Griff Rhys Jones as Harpagon.

-The Miser is set to play at the Bath Theatre Royal and Richmond Theatre prior to its highly-anticipated run at the Garrick Theatre.
+The Miser played limited seasons at the Bath Theatre Royal and Richmond Theatre prior to its West End run at the Garrick Theatre.
 Following from political drama This House, The Miser will be a welcome comic turn, due to run from March 1st to June 10th 2017.

 Cast and Creative

 The Miser is adapted by Sean Foley and Phil Porter, with direction from Sean Foley.
 His most recent production was the critically-acclaimed The Painkiller, starring Kenneth Branagh and Rob Brydon, as part of the Branagh Season at the Garrick.
 Foley’s credits include multiple smash-hit West End comedies such as The Ladykillers, Jeeves & Wooster in Perfect Nonsense, What the Butler Saw, I Can’t Sing and his Olivier Award-winning The Play What I Wrote.
 The Miser is produced by Mark Goucher and Mark Rubinstein Ltd.